 ⦁ A roof that is compliant with all the latest industry standards

 The existing roof can be partially replaced

 In instances where only part of the roof has been damaged, or where a leak is contained to one small area, the roof can be partially stripped and replaced.
 Leaks that have formed in one single roofing area can still cause significant amounts of damage, so it’s important that this is judged by a professional team, like us here at Enviroply.
-Minor areas of damage to the uppermost layers of the roofing system can easily be partly replaced in the correct circumstances, but it’s important to ascertain the cause of the damage, be it weather, animal or age, to help find long term solutions to this issue before a partial replacement is installed.
+Minor areas of damage to the uppermost layers of the roofing system can easily be partly replaced in the correct circumstances, however it’s important to ascertain the cause of the damage, be it weather, animal or age, to help find long term solutions to this issue before a partial replacement is installed.
 Otherwise you could face the same issue in just a short period of time.

 When a roof is partly replaced, the problem area can be dealt with, without needing to replace the entire roofing system.
 This can only be recommended in specific circumstances, and when your existing roof meets the following requirements:

 ⦁ The roof is able to replaced in strips, without damaging the other layers of the roof, such as the insulation, vapour control layer or the roof deck